Before you step out into the summer sun, you lather up with sunscreen. But do you protect your hair from sun damage?

 That’s right – just like the sun can wreak havoc on your skin, those rays can have a damaging effect on your hair.
 And if you don’t take preventative measures, you might find yourself with broken, split ends that need to be trimmed off sooner than you’d like.

-If you want to maintain shiny, healthy strands while enjoying the sun this season, try these stylist-recommended tips to prevent hair sun damage.
+If you want to maintain shiny, healthy strands while enjoying the sun this season, try these stylist-recommended tips on how to protect your hair from sun damage.

 Does Sun Damage Hair?